Bank of Scotland Private Conveyancing Panel Information

 Read More

-Are figures published revealing the Bank of Scotland Private conveyancing panel size and the number of conveyancing firms dismissed each quarter?
+Do publish figures exists revealing the Bank of Scotland Private conveyancing panel size and the number of conveyancing firms removed from their panel each quarter?

-With lenders and conveyancers working so closely with one another it is surprising that there has not been greater demand for the introduction of a bit of transparency regarding not just the figures for the Bank of Scotland Private conveyancing panel but for all mortgage panel listings
+With mortgage companies and solicitors working so closely with one another it is surprising that there has not been greater demand for the introduction of a bit of transparency regarding not just the figures for the Bank of Scotland Private conveyancing panel but for all mortgage panel listings

-Our membership of the Bank of Scotland Private conveyancing panel was terminated but was reinstated on appeal, do I need to include this information on my CQS application?
+my firm’s membership of the Bank of Scotland Private conveyancing panel was terminated but was reinstated on appeal, do I need to disclose these details on my application for CQS accreditation?

-You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your application but gives the Law Society a complete picture of what has gone on.
+We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your application but gives the CQS team viability as to what has gone on.

-My firm is listed on the Bank of Scotland Private conveyancing panel and all set to complete a remortgage within the next week.
-My papers do not include a Legal Charge for the client to execute.
-Who do I contact at Bank of Scotland Private to obtain duplicate documents?
+I am on the Bank of Scotland Private conveyancing panel and due to complete a purchase within the next week.
+I dont have a Legal Charge for the client to sign.
+Who do I contact at Bank of Scotland Private to get a duplicate Deed?

-It helps to quote your Bank of Scotland Private conveyancing panel number.
+Don’t forget to quote your Bank of Scotland Private conveyancing panel reference.

 Find a Lawyer on the Bank of Scotland Private Conveyancing Panel